-This is the niche I’ve carved out for myself and my students who take the Digital Media VA Crash Course.
+This is the niche I’ve carved out for myself and my students who take my Unicorn Digital Marketing Assistant Course.
 I’ve worked for 12 years doing the digital marketing tasks back stage for my clients.
 I love this work.
 It’s creative, challenging, and very-much in-demand with online business owners.
 My clients called me their VA, and I rarely did admin work.
 (Here’s a list of my services that I did offer.)

 More importantly, this type of virtual work lends itself value-based pricing, meaning when you get experience and get really, really, really good at it clients will pay more for these marketing services especially when comparing to traditional admin services.

-Ultimately I see being a “digital marketing virtual assistant” as just your gateway to work.
+Ultimately I see being a “unicorn digital marketing assistant” as your gateway to working online.
 Once you start gaining confidence, rack up the experience, and build your reputation, YOU WILL want to specialize or “niche down” and you’ll be able to charge more.

 You will be able to narrow down on the tasks you really enjoy and excel at and create your own unique offering.

 - Content Marketing